SocialXNetwork/socialx_react_native/README.md

 17. bugsnag-react-native (Podfile)
 18. react-native-smart-splash-screen
 19. react-native-orientation (Podfile)
+20. native-base

 Before you begin, make sure you have installed the following tooling

 - node >=8.11
 - npm >=6.3
 - yarn >=1.9

+Make sure you have a valid `packages/RNSocialX/src/app/app.config.json` file, you can copy `packages/RNSocialX/src/app/app.config.example.json` if you don't have one.
+If you have gun connection errors, change `127.0.0.1` to your computer's local lan IP address.

 To begin development, run the following commands